 The fourth step is to put parliamentarians into the summit process.
 For the past half-century, the major intergovernmental institutional systems, from the United Nations to the North Atlantic Treaty Organization (NATO), have understood that parliamentarians are essential to their work.
 Canadians and Americans have learned a similar lesson in the management of their unique bilateral relationship and long ago created the Canada-United States Interparliamentary Group.
-More recently, under the leadership of William Graham as chair of the Canadian House of Commons Standing Committee on Foreign Affairs and International Trade (SCFAIT) before he was appointed foreign minister in January 2002, Canada founded an assembly of legislators in the Americas.
+More recently, under the leadership of William Graham, as chair of the Canadian House of Commons Standing Committee on Foreign Affairs and International Trade (SCFAIT), Canada founded an assembly of legislators in the Americas.
 The democratically and popularly elected leaders, who meet periodically in the plurilateral institutional system of the summit of the Americas, recognize that the ongoing engagement of democratically elected legislators is essential to the realization of their democratic purpose and their many development tasks.

-The basic mission of strengthening democracy for its own sake and as a building block for development is no less central to the G8, especially when Chrétien has given such a high priority on the Kananaskis agenda to poverty reduction in Africa and the shared recognition that good governance is now a prerequisite for sustainable development.
-'Eurocommunism' and the 'crisis of governability' in the mid-1970s, the democratic revolution in Russia in the 1990s, the ongoing democratic deficit in the European Union, and the need to sustain the democratic revolution confirm that the democratic mission remains central to the work of the G8.
-As the summit of the Americas and the G7/8 systems are, for Canada and the United States, the only genuine international institutions centred on institutionalized, plurilateral summitry in which all participants are democratically and popularly elected leaders, it is clear that the G8 should join the Americas in bringing parliamentarians into the process in an organized way.
+The basic mission of strengthening democracy for its own sake and as a building block for development is no less central to the G8, especially with the high priority placed on poverty reduction in Africa and the shared recognition that good governance is a prerequisite for sustainable development.
+'Eurocommunism' and 'crisis of governability' in the mid-1970s, the democratic revolution in Russia in the 1990s, the ongoing democratic deficit in the European Union, and the need to sustain the democratic revolution confirm that the democratic mission remains central to the work of the G8.
+As the Summit of the Americas and the G7/8 systems are, for Canada and the United States, the only genuine international institutions centred on institutionalized, plurilateral summitry in which all participants are democratically and popularly elected leaders, it is clear that the G8 should join the Americas in bringing parliamentarians into the process in an organized way.

 The case for putting parliamentarians in is clear.
 Legislators explain to citizens the work of, and thinking behind, the actions of the executive branch.
 They act as sophisticated political sounding boards and give executive branch governors timely advance information about what the citizenry wants or will accept.
 Legislators are thus, in dynamic democratic practice as well as dry constitutional formula, the great connectors between executive branch governors and their citizens.
 They are the first line of defence in explaining to citizens and voters what the G8 is doing and why.
 This is a subject that, as with foreign policy more generally, many have long thought of as too specialized and of little concern to voters preoccupied with immediate domestic issues.
 But the events at the Quebec City summit of the Americas and at Genoa have made it a matter of broader and more active concern.
-Moreover, the events of 11 September have given every citizen in G8 countries an immediate interest in combating terrorism and generating global growth - the two other priorities on the Kananaskis agenda.
-And in many constituencies across Canada and in other G8 countries, the challenge of reducing poverty in Africa and elsewhere in the developing world is of direct relevance to many voters, some of whom are recent arrivals from Africa with intense family ties to those they have left behind.
-Similar personal connections apply to combating terrorism.
+Moreover, the events of 11 September and the spread of the Summit's agenda to embrace once entirely domestic concerns such as health and education have given every citizen in G8 countries an immediate interest in the Summit's work.
+And in many constituencies across multicultural Canada and in other G8 countries, the challenge of reducing poverty and combating terrorism in Africa and elsewhere in the developing world is of direct relevance to many voters, some of whom are recent arrivals with intense family ties to those they have left behind.